-Tennis Elbow and Tennis Elbow Treatment
+Tennis Elbow Treatment and Prevention

 Anatomy of the Elbow

-Before we can understand just what tennis elbow is, it’s important to have a general understanding of the structure of the elbow joint, and how the muscles, tendons, ligaments and bones help the elbow joint to function.
+To get a better understanding of what tennis elbow is, it’s important to have a general understanding of the structure of the elbow joint, and how the muscles, tendons, ligaments and bones help the elbow joint to function.

 What Causes Tennis Elbow?